Youmei-luo/Algorithm-and-Data-structure/README.md

 * Merge sort
 * list-structure.c     /   Self organization serch
   A function that creates a node whose arguments are members.
 And returns a pointer to that node
+* stack.c  /  Check brackets which are facing each other or not  by using stacks